madajaju/edgemere/docs/edgemere/sml/so/usecases/managestacks/index.md

 Update Stack allows the DevOps Engineer to update the stack after it has been deployed.
 This can include policies changes in the environment, updates to the stack definition, service definitions, or environmental changes.

 ![Scenario UpdateStack](./UpdateStack.png)
+#### Criteria

+* Given - The DevOps Engineer uses the deployed stack
+* When - Policy changes, updates to stack or service definitions, or environmental changes occur
+* Then - The DevOps Engineer uses the deployed stack

 #### Steps
 1. To Be Defined